-- 14.1 All facilities and arrangements including office space, furniture, dispatch, maintenance bays, paved, secured and lighted parking areas, storage, on/off site fueling, radio, telephone and computer connections are the responsibility of Contractor and shall be sufficient to support the operation of the services described herein. - 14.2 Contractor shall ensure that facilities provided are maintained as needed to ensure a safe, hygienic, and professional working environment which is in compliance with Federal, State and local regulations. - 14.3 Services will be operated primarily on an inter-city basis.
-Vehicles dispatched out of the facilities will travel to various destinations prior to the start of various routes.
-ICTC does not specify a preference for location, however, the location will be evaluated for practicality and functionality for the administration, operations and maintenance of the system. - 14.4 Contractor shall centrally locate operational facilities so as to be able to bring a back-up vehicle into service within 20 minutes in the Primary Corridor, and other reasonable time period for the remote zone locations. - 14.5 The facilities must be ADA accessible for ADA passengers and are expected to serve the walk-in passenger and provide a centralized site for operations, and a distribution point for the sale of tickets passes and brochures.
+- 14.1 All facilities and arrangements including office space, furniture, dispatch, maintenance bays, paved, secured and lighted parking areas, storage, on/off site fueling, radio, telephone and computer connections are the responsibility of Contractor and shall be sufficient to support the operation of the services described herein. - 14.2 Contractor shall ensure that facilities provided are maintained as needed to ensure a safe, hygienic, and professional working environment which is in compliance with Federal,

+State and local regulations.

+- 14.3 Services will be operated primarily, but not exclusively on an intra-city basis.
+Vehicles dispatched out of the facilities will travel to various destinations.
+ICTC does not specify a preference for location, however, the location will be evaluated for practicality and functionality for the administration, operations and maintenance of the system. - 14.4 Contractor shall centrally locate facilities so as to be able to bring a back up vehicle into service within 20 minutes from the location. - 14.5 The facilities must be ADA accessible for ADA passengers and are expected to serve the walk-in passenger, provide a centralized site for operations, and a distribution point for the sale of tickets passes and brochures.